govau/content-guide/_accessibility-inclusivity/wcag.md

 [WCAG criteria 1.2.3 (Level A)](https://www.w3.org/WAI/WCAG20/quickref/#qr-media-equiv-av-only-alt){:rel="external"}

-At level A, a transcript is a sufficient alternative.
+At level A a transcript is a sufficient alternative.
 At level AA audio description must also be provided.

 ##### Audio description --- prerecorded video